All Episodes

 We think that Pluto's orbit is also quite eccentric because it got too close to Jupiter at one point.

-Yeah, I heard they're trying to take Pluto's planetary status away, by the way.
+Yeah, I heard they're trying to take Pluto's planetary status away by the way.

 Yeah, right.

-And beyond that, the Oort Cloud of comets.
+And beyond that, the Oort cloud of comets.

 And we think that Pluto is actually more like a comet than it is a planet.

-It seems to be out of water.
+It seems to be out of water and solid ice, in fact.

 And that's what comets are made out of.